 What suggestions have been made to help minimize the fallout from changing weather patterns?

-- Tighter regulation of commodity markets,
+- Tightening regulation of commodity markets.

 - Putting an end to biofuel policies that divert food crops into fuel.